Skip Nav

 The starting point for curriculum in the Umbrella programs is the belief that children are curious, capable and they learn best by pursuing their own interests and goals in a carefully designed learning environment.

 Educators view themselves as co-learners with children, listening carefully to children’s thoughts, providing materials and posing questions to allow children to explore, solve problems and draw conclusions.
-Children’s thinking and leaning is recorded by educators through photographs and written observation and posted in the program for the review and consideration of both children and adults.
+Children’s thinking and learning is recorded by educators through photographs and written observation and posted in the program for the review and consideration of both children and adults.

-Staff members use the document “How Does Learning Happen?
-Ontario’s Pedagogy for the Early Years” as set out by the Ministry of Education as a guide in supporting developmentally appropriate practice.
+Staff members use the document How Does Learning Happen?
+Ontario’s Pedagogy for the Early Years as set out by the Ministry of Education as a guide in supporting developmentally appropriate practice.
 This document includes expectations for programs centred on four foundations that are considered to be key ingredients for optimal learning and healthy development.
-These foundations are: Belonging, Well Being, Engagement and Expression.
+These foundations are: Belonging, WellBeing, Engagement and Expression.
 Goals for children include:

 • Every child has a sense of belonging when he or she is connected to others and contributes to their world.